jomael/delphi-detours-library/DDetours.md

 Check if TargetProc is hooked.

 ## Speeding up DDL : ##
-Sometimes when hooking a lot of functions, DDL can take some time,because it suspends all threads when hooking and unhooking for every Hook/UnHook action.To speed things up a bit, you could Hook/UnHook inside (**BeginHooks/EndHooks**) and (**BeginUnHooks/EndUnHooks**)**frame**.
+Sometimes when hooking a lot of functions, DDL can take some time, because it suspends all threads when hooking and unhooking for every Hook/UnHook action.
+To speed things up a bit, you could Hook/UnHook inside (**BeginHooks/EndHooks**) and (**BeginUnHooks/EndUnHooks**)**frame**.
 In that way DDL will suspend/resume threads only once.

 ## Example : ##
 <u><b>Hooking Api function:</b></u>